Mediashare/modules-provider/README.md

 # Modules Provider
 :dizzy: Modules provider is an object autoloader for automating and simplifying some code inclusion in different projects.
-You can call object(s) from different folders (like a container) and then you can use one or more modules with the run() function.
+You can call object(s) from different folders and create several container with multiple objects.
 ## Installation
 ```bash
 composer require mediashare/modules-provider